drkostas/Youtube-FirstCommentBot/README.md

 ## Deployment on Heroku <a name = "heroku"></a>

 The deployment is being done to <b>Heroku</b>.
-For more information you can check the [setup guide](https://devcenter.heroku.com/articles/getting-started-with-python).
+For more information, you can check the [setup guide](https://devcenter.heroku.com/articles/getting-started-with-python).

 Make sure you check the defined [Procfile](Procfile)